 |Effects||Lifitegrast improves the signs and symptoms of DES.||Cyclosporine increased production of tears and reduces eye inflammation.|

 |What is it for?||Treatment of DES||Treatment of DES caused by inflammation|

 It should be noted here that the goal of the FDA is to protect the health of the general public by making sure human and veterinary drugs are safe, effective, and secure.
 They also test medical devices, biological products used on humans, and vaccines.
-Furthermore, they hold responsibility over the security and safety of the food supply in this country, as well as dietary supplements, cosmetics, tobacco products, and any products that creates electronic radiation.
+Furthermore, they hold responsibility for the security and safety of the food supply in this country, as well as dietary supplements, cosmetics, tobacco products, and any products that creates electronic radiation.